CodingYuanLiu/Ops-Introduction-Practice/assignment3/Basic_Ops_on_k8s.md

 ### Get

-`kubectl get [resource kind] [-namespace]`
+`kubectl get [resource kind] [-n namespace]`

 this will show the resources of provided kind in provided namespace.
-Note that `[-namespace]` is optional, the default is `default`, and `-A` means to show resources of all namespaces.
+Note that `[-n namespace]` is optional, the default is `default`, and `-A` means to show resources of all namespaces.

-examples: `kubectl get pods -Micro`, `kubectl get pods,services,deployments -A`
+examples: `kubectl get pods -n Micro`, `kubectl get pods,services,deployments -A`

 ### Apply